troysipp/reminders_mongo/readme.md

 2. Next write code to require Mongoose and establish a connection.

 3. Let's test to make sure our connection works as expected!
-Run `nodemon`;
+Run `node db/schema.js`

 ## Step 3: Create Schema and Models